 Finalizing Server Configuration

 Next, you’ll have the opportunity to configure your server settings.
-The default configurations should suffice if you’re not running SSL.
+Typically, the default configurations should suffice if you’re not running SSL.
 However, if you’ve implemented SSL, adjust the settings to align with your specific requirements.

 SMTP Setup

 Following server configuration, you can establish SMTP settings, if applicable.
-If not, you can skip this step and proceed with the default settings.
+Alternatively, if not, you can skip this step and proceed with the default settings.

 Establishing Forum Details

 Finally, designate your forum title and choose the desired language.
-If you’re uncertain about the forum title, use the default option for now; you can always revise it later.
+Moreover, if you’re uncertain about the forum title, use the default option for now; you can always revise it later.

 sudo rm -R /var/www/html/phpbb/install